 Preventive maintenance can be done on various parts of a facility or building and any number of assets, such as HVAC, air handling units and boilers.
 Large or small, equipment and building preventive maintenance tasks like adjustments, repairs, inspections and replacing equipment parts keep assets functioning at full capacity, minimizing unexpected work orders and costs.

 We suggest setting a goal of 30-50% preventive to reactive maintenance to be a PM All-Star.
 This goal may be adjusted based on your industry.

 Productivity, efficiency and uptime are critical to your operations – this, you know.
-To meet your bottom line and maximize your productivity, you have to keep your assets running at 100%.
+To meet your bottom line and maximize your productivity, you have to keep your critical assets running at 100%.

 Our research shows that 80% of facility maintenance issues can be addressed by performing preventive maintenance on only 20% of facility systems.
 In addition, a preventive maintenance program can help you cut costs by 12-18% and save more than $135,000 per year.

 Preventive maintenance helps you move away from emergency or reactive work to a proactive approach where you know better what you need, when and how much to be at full capacity.
 A good PM program can also reduce insurance claims and overall risk.

 The key to sustaining preventive maintenance is making it regular and scheduled.
 The more PM is a part of your technicians' day, the fewer fires and breakdowns will take up their time.
 This means that they get to spend more time doing their daily work instead of getting sidetracked by unexpected emergencies, and you can save 20-30% per work order.